 Strep Throat in Babies and Toddlers: Signs and Treatment

-It's likely that your little one may have a sore throat from time to time.
-Although a viral infection is the most common cause of this condition in infants and babies, strep throat is another possible cause.
-Learn all about what strep throat is, what causes it in babies and toddlers, how to recognize its symptoms, and how you can treat it.
+Your little one might get a sore throat every now and then.
+While a viral infection is the most common cause of this in infants and babies, strep throat in babies is another possible reason.
+Let's break down what strep throat is, what causes it in little ones, how to recognize the signs, and the best ways to treat it.

 What Is Strep Throat and Can Babies or Toddlers Get It?

-Strep throat is a bacterial throat infection caused by the Streptococcus pyogenes bacterium.
-It can cause a sore throat and inflammation in the tonsils and is often confused with viral throat infections.
+Strep throat is a bacterial infection caused by the Streptococcus pyogenes bacterium.
+It can give you a sore throat and inflamed tonsils and is often mistaken for viral throat infections.

-Besides making the throat feel scratchy and sore, strep throat can lead to fever, rash, and even kidney inflammation if it’s left untreated.
-The good news is that strep throat is easy to treat with antibiotics.
+Besides making your throat scratchy and sore, strep throat can bring on a fever, rash, and even kidney problems if it's not treated.
+The good news?
+Strep throat is easy to treat with antibiotics.

-Although strep throat is most commonly seen in children aged 5 to 15 years old, it can occur at any age.
-This means that even babies and toddlers can have strep throat, though cases are rare in this age group.
+Even though strep throat is most common in children aged 5 to 15, it can happen at any age.
+So yes, babies can get strep throat, but it's pretty rare in little ones.

 What Are the Symptoms of Strep Throat in Babies and Toddlers?

-The symptoms of strep throat in infants, older babies, and toddlers may differ from those of adults and older children.
+The symptoms of strep in babies and toddlers may differ from those of adults and older kids.

 Strep Throat Symptoms in Babies